 A far less busy alternative to La Boqueria is a food market in El Born, Mercat de Santa Caterina.
 This is one of the places off the beaten path in Barcelona.
 Mercat de Santa Caterina is more of an actual, functional market, where people buy fresh meats, fish and bread etc. If you’re self-catering, this could be a good option to get ingredients.
 And if you don’t need to buy food, there are cafes near the entrance where you can get fresh sandwiches, salads etc.

-Barcelona is known for its vibrant nightlife and it has some amazing cocktail bars.
+Barcelona is known for its vibrant nightlife and there are some amazing cocktail bars in Barcelona.
 In fact, three of the World’s 50 Best Bars in 2021 are in Barcelona:

 - Paradiso (#1), in El Born